Many people want to find a way to separate the magnets from an old hard disk due to the strong magnetic force among permanent magnets.

 2. Do some clean-ups in the workplace to keep iron items away.

-3. Prepare some tools like work glove, safety glasses, and woodblock, the wood block is a good spacer for big strong magnets.
+3. Prepare some tools like work gloves, safety glasses, and woodblock, the wood block is a good spacer for big strong magnets.

 2. Separate magnets apart parallel, which requires less force.